 - KIN 632 Sport and Society: Global and Ethnic Relations

-- KIN 635 Gender Issues in Exercise and Sport
+- KIN 635 Gender Issues in Kinesiology

 - KIN 647 Motor Development and Human Movement